Algorithms for group isomorphism via group extensions and cohomology: Generalized Fitting subgroups of groups with central radical

 \section{Generalized Fitting subgroups of groups with central radical}

-\begin{definition} A group $G$ is quasisimple if $G=[G, G]$ and $G/Z(G)$ is a nonabelian simple group. $G$ is m-quasisimple if $G=[G, G]$ and $G/Z(G)$ is a direct product of nonabelian simple groups. \end{definition} Our m-quasisimple groups are Suzuki's ``semisimple groups'' \cite[Page~446]{Suzuki}; we cannot use Suzuki's terminology as we have used ``semisimple'' for groups with no abelian normal subgroups.
-Note that central-radical groups with $G/Z(G)$ a direct product of nonabelian simple groups need not be m-quasisimple groups, as the former need not be perfect.
-However, the difference is not much:
+\begin{definition} A group $G$ is quasisimple if $G=[G, G]$ and $G/Z(G)$ is a nonabelian simple group. $G$ is m-quasisimple if $G=[G, G]$ and $G/Z(G)$ is a direct product of nonabelian simple groups. \end{definition} Our m-quasisimple groups are Suzuki's ``semisimple groups'' \cite[Page~446]{Suzuki2}; we cannot use Suzuki's terminology as we have used ``semisimple'' for groups with no abelian normal subgroups.
+Although central-radical groups $G$ with $G/Z(G)$ a direct product of nonabelian simple groups need not be m-quasisimple groups (as $G$ need not be perfect), the difference is not much:

-\begin{proposition}[{\cite[Ch.~6, corollary to Theorem 6.4]{Suzuki}}] Let $G$ be a group such that $G/Z(G)$ is a direct product of nonabelian simple groups.
+\begin{proposition}[{\cite[Ch.~6, corollary to Theorem 6.4]{Suzuki2}}] Let $G$ be a group such that $G/Z(G)$ is a direct product of nonabelian simple groups.
 Then $G=Z(G)[G, G]$, and $[G, G]$ is an m-quasisimple group. \end{proposition}

-M-quasisimple groups are crucial for defining the generalized Fitting subgroups. \begin{proposition}[\cite{Suzuki}] Let $H$ and $K$ be m-quasisimple normal subgroups of $G$, then $HK$ is m-quasisimple. \end{proposition} This motivates the following definition.
+M-quasisimple groups are crucial for defining the generalized Fitting subgroups. \begin{proposition}[\cite{Suzuki2}] Let $H$ and $K$ be m-quasisimple normal subgroups of $G$, then $HK$ is m-quasisimple. \end{proposition} This motivates the following definition.
 Recall that the Fitting subgroup $F(G)$ of $G$ is the maximal nilpotent normal subgroup of $G$. \begin{definition} Let $G$ be a group.
 The \emph{layer} $E(G)$ of a group $G$, is the maximal m-quasisimple normal subgroup of $G$.
 The \emph{generalized Fitting subgroup} $F^*(G)$ of $G$ is $E(G)F(G)$. \end{definition}